 The availability of polarized proton sources allowed the acceleration of polarized beams to high energy.
 The possibility was considered from the early times at Argonne ZGS (Zero-Gradient Synchrotron), a 12 GeV weak focusing synchrotron operated over 1964-1979 [12] (Fig. 9.4).
-Up to 70% polarization transmission through the synchrotron was achieved, for the first time in a synchrotron2 and reaching multi-GeV energy in 1973, up to 17.5 GeV/c with appreciable polarizations [13].
-Polarization preservation techniques included harmonic orbit correction and betatron tune jump at strongest depolarizing resonances (Fig. 9.15).
+Up to 70% polarization transmission through the synchrotron was achieved, for the first time in a synchrotron2 and reaching multi-GeV energy in 1973.
+Polarization preservation techniques included harmonic orbit correction, tune jump at strongest depolarizing resonances (Fig. 9.14). four years after the ZGS startup.
+Beams were accelerated up to 17 GeV with substantial polarization maintained [13].
 Experiments were performed to assess the possibility of polarization transmission in strong focusing synchrotrons, and polarization lifetime in colliders [14].
 Acceleration of polarized deuteron was achieved in the late 1970s, when sources where made available [15].